Scheduled MonumentsWalesPenallt Churchyard Cross

 What is Penallt Churchyard Cross?

-Penallt Churchyard Cross is a medieval stone cross located in the churchyard at Penallt in Monmouthshire, Wales.
+Penallt Churchyard Cross is a medieval stone cross that stands within the churchyard at Penallt in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM146.

 What period does Penallt Churchyard Cross date from?

 Penallt Churchyard Cross dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Penallt Churchyard Cross?